desech/studio-react/README.md

 ## Test the react app

-- In Desech Studio add an element to the canvas and Save.
+- In Desech Studio add an element and Save.
 - Every time you save, the react app files will be copied over to the `_export` folder of your desech project.
 - There you can run the following, to test the react app: